lagoasoft-lucasschmidt/grunt-i18n-finder/README.md

 Most code is written in coffe-script, so, use Grunt to compile.
 The task is written in Javascript.

 ## Release History
-0.0.1 - First Version, Support for __() expressions built in.
+* 0.0.3 - Improved Detection of __("Resource"), now checks for spaces between ( and " ...
-0.0.2 - Improved Stats, now they are logged in grunt output
+* 0.0.2 - Improved Stats, now they are logged in grunt output
+* 0.0.1 - First Version, Support for __() expressions built in.